Community economic development: Theories and strategies

 The most significant aspect of community economic development, aside from the fact that it focuses on economic development in specific localities, is that focuses on the process of community building.
 This “community” aspect of CED assumes that the community will play a dynamic role in economic development processes and that community development will contribute to sustained economic development and vice versa.
-In this understanding, the community is considered both as an input and output in this CED equation.
+In this understanding, the community is considered both an input and an output in CED.

+Core to some approaches is community economic analysis, where factors affecting the community are analyzed to address economic needs and to pinpoint unfulfilled opportunities.
+Upon completion of the analysis the group decides what can and should be done to improve the economic conditions within the community, and then move to put the agreed-on economic goals and objectives into action.

-Looking at CED from an economic viewpoint, the initial purpose of such an approach is the creation of local jobs and the stimulation of business activity.
+From an economic viewpoint, the initial purpose of such a CED approach is the creation of local jobs and the stimulation of business activity.
 Integrally linked to these purposes are strategies to increase access to capital, stimulate asset building, improve the general business climate, and link citywide economic development efforts to specific community development efforts.

 Increasing access to capital is an extremely important strategy for community economic development.
 Historically, residents in poor neighborhoods have experienced great difficulty finding access to capital because they are traditionally viewed as credit risks.
 In places where banks do offer services, these residents face other structural barriers such as minimum deposit requirements, high service fees, and complex paperwork.
 To solve these problems, a community economic development approach would develop alternate neighborhood community development financial institutions such as community development credit unions, community development banks, and community development venture capital funds.

 Improving the general business climate is also integral to community economic development.
 Strategies to do so would include improving the infrastructure and physical appearance of commercial areas, the quality of quantity of residential housing, and the transportation systems in a neighborhood.
 While these may not directly effect economic activities, they serve to strengthen the economic well being of an area because it encourages businesses to locate there.